-As part of Beth El’s Centennial celebration, we are creating a special book, “The People of Beth El – 100 Years Young.”
-All member families (and non-member guests attending our Centennial Gala Event in April) will receive a copy of the book.
+As part of Beth El’s Centennial celebration, we created a special book, “The People of Beth El – 100 Years Young.”
+All member families receive a copy of the book.

-Please pick-up your book at the office between April 29th-May 14th.
+Please pick-up your book at the office by May 15th.
 After May 15th, books will be mailed to your home.

 Additional copies may be purchased for $25.00.